top of page

 Holistic approaches to pain management

 Removing stress by developing healthier attitudes toward it will not necessarily make the pain go away, but as we’ve seen, it can have a big impact on one’s experience of pain.
-I will talk about mindfulness-based stress reduction and hypnosis, as well as aromatherapy, in future posts.
 I hope that this exploration of pain has been helpful and eye-opening to your understanding of the mind-body connection in pain control.

 If you want to cope with pain better, please call 661-233-6771 and we can discuss what I can do for you.